The Power of PLAY Conference | March 8th & 9th, 2019

 - Lindamood-Bell Learning Processes – Provided a financial contribution in support of this Conference with a Bronze Sponsorship.

-- A Grateful Family – Provided a financial contribution in support of this Conference with a Bronze Sponsorship.
+- Woodsmall Law Group – Provided a financial contribution in support of this Conference with a Bronze Sponsorship.

-- Villa Esperanza Services – Provided an in-kind contribution of assistance with promotion/press-release and use the of their facility for the Leadership Summit.
+- Villa Esperanza Services – Provided an in-kind contribution of assistance with use the of their facility for the Leadership Summit.

 - Descanso Medical Center for Learning & Development – Provided an in-kind contribution of assistance with printing copies.

 - Jacob Maarse – Provided an in-kind contribution of assistance with flowers for the Tribute Celebration.